conradkleinespel/rooster/README.md

 cargo build
 ```

-You may see some yellow or green text appearing with all kinds of weird
+You may see some yellow, blue or green text appearing with all kinds of weird
 technical messages.
 As long as there is no red text, you're good to go.

 **That's it!
 You did it!**